Peippo1/Self-Hosted-AI-Assistant-Backend--FastAPI-LangChain-/README.md

 ## Why I built this

 A lot of LangChain examples online are fragmented, outdated, or not structured for real projects.
-I built this starter kit to provide a clean, stable starting point that follows real engineering principles—so you can focus on your agent, not dependency issues or project scaffolding.
+I built this to provide a clean, stable foundation that follows real engineering principles—so you can focus on your agent logic, not dependency issues or project scaffolding.

 ---